Febbweiss/filebrowser-durandal-widget/README.md

-# Welcome to the filebrowser Durandal widget demo
+# Durandal Filebrowser widget

+## What's this widget ?

 This [Durandal](http://durandaljs.com/) widget allows to display a folder tree and add some actions to manipulate this items :
 * A clic on a file or folder selects it